cvng/tweet-bot/README.md

 ## to do

-- Make bot runtime (bot should never stop)
-- Set bot timer (between each tweet)
-- read from mongoDB ?
+- read from mongoDB ? (maybe one day)